 Certifications and Degrees

-Certified Public Accountants are compensated at a much higher rate than non-authorized workers, bringing in close to $90K.
-Guggenheim Partners compensates Bachelor's Degree-holders the most at around $65K per year.
+Certified Public Accountants are compensated at a much higher rate than non-authorized workers, bringing in close to $108K annually.
+It pays to have a Bachelor's Degree at Guggenheim Partners — these employees make the most at around $60K per year.

 Benefits and Perks